-The Closure Plan for Presumptive Alternative 1 has been submitted to IEPA for approval.
-IEPA provided comments on the Closure Plan in May of 2019 and responses to those comments were submitted to IEPA in July 2019 (OBG, 2019a).
-Therefore, the approval process is near completion.
-Alternative 3 would require design and permitting for the cutoff wall and hydraulic gradient control system.
-Alternative 2B may require permitting for transportation and/or disposal of CCR at an off-site landfill, and significant coordination with the landfill operator and CCR transporters to manage disposal options.
+The Closure Plan for IEPA-Approved Alternative 1 has been approved by IEPA; therefore, no additional approvals are required.
+Alternative 3 would require design and permitting for the groundwater cutoff wall and hydraulic gradient control system.
+Alternative 2B may require permitting for transportation and/or disposal of CCR at an off-site landfill and significant coordination with the landfill operator and CCR transporters to manage disposal options.
 Alternative 2A would require significant permitting processes for siting and constructing a new on-site Subtitle D landfill that could extend the implementation schedule and introduce significant uncertainty into the remedy implementation.
 All corrective measures would require updates to the existing site NPDES permit.